YU-MITC/jmeter-quiz-testplan/README.md

 Summary
 ------

-This is a JMeter test plan file (JMX file) for simulating the behavior of simultaneous quiz on the Moodle.
+This is a JMeter test plan file (JMX file) for simulating the behavior of simultaneous quiz on the Moodle 3.x.
 By default, the start time range for students is 5 seconds, and the range for sending responses is 60 seconds.
 The quiz has 20 questions.